Amazon expected to unveil 3D smartphone to court mobile shoppers

 A phone would represent yet another new area for Amazon, which got its start selling books and has since expanded into everything from original television shows to grocery delivery.
 It could also boost adoption of an Amazon payments platform.

-On Tuesday, the Wall Street Journal reported AT&T Inc (T.N) would carry the smartphone exclusively, as it did the iPhone for years and a short-lived Facebook (FB.O) phone made by HTC Corp (2498.TW) that at one point was discounted to 99 cents.
+On Tuesday, the Wall Street Journal reported AT&T Inc would carry the smartphone exclusively, as it did the iPhone for years and a short-lived Facebook phone made by HTC Corp that at one point was discounted to 99 cents.

 "Let's hope @amazon doesn't fall victim to the @att curse that is the facebook phone," T-Mobile CEO John Legere tweeted.